tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ### The models estimated by BridgePRS
 The three separate target population PRS estimated by BridgePRS are:
-* **Stage2 model** -- estimated using target population data with prior effect-size distribution from the base (European) population
+* **Stage 2 model** -- estimated using target population data with prior effect-size distribution from the base (European) population
 * **Stage 1 model** -- estimated using only the target (Non-European) data
 * **Stage1+2 model** -- estimated using both stage 1 and stage 2 models